szabgab/rust.code-maven.com/pages/getting-started-with-loco.md

 ---

 [Loco](https://loco.rs/) is called the one-person framework for Rust for side-projects and startups.
-I saw it mentioned in on of the local Rust groups, so I thought I give it a try.
+I saw it mentioned in on of the local Rust groups, so I thought I would give it a try.
 I am using **loco-cli 0.1.3**.
 By the time you are reading this, there might be newer versions with other features.

-The tour on the web site shows and applications using Postgres, but I don't have it installed, so I will try the simpler version that does not need a database.
+The tour on the web site shows applications using Postgres, but I don't have it installed, so I will try the simpler version that does not need a database.

 Before we get started let me mention also that in the [GitHub repository](https://github.com/loco-rs/loco) of the project there is a